 I feel very privileged to join SSIS in 2014 as Early Years Coordinator and Teacher.
 I am from Auckland, New Zealand and have happily been involved in Education since 1995.
 My teaching career has predominantly been in Early Years and with 5 and 6 year olds.
 I have taught in and around various parts of New Zealand and in 2001 my husband and I spent nearly seven years teaching at Nanjing International School where I ran the Pre-Kindergarten class.
 Upon returning to New Zealand, I embarked on leadership roles and spent the last two and a half years fulfilling a Deputy Principals role.
 I am extremely excited and enthusiastic to be a part of a school that offers quality IB curriculum.
 I feel very fortunate that my husband and I share a passion for the same profession and I believe that parents, students and educators are members of a team, that when respectful relationships are formed, all contribute to the progress of our children’s educational journey.

-I joined SSIS in 2016 as the IB Diploma Coordinator.
-I also teach Business Management.
+I joined SSIS in 2016 as the IB Diploma Coordinator and have since moved into the role of Assistant Principal (Pastoral).
 Prior to joining the SSIS community, I taught at schools in Australia, the United Arab Emirates and Portugal.
 I have a Bachelor Arts/Bachelor of Teaching (Humanities) from the Australian Catholic University and have also completed a Masters of Leadership and Management in Education at the University of Newcastle.
-I am passionate about the Diploma Programme and promote a learning environment that encompasses the traits of the IB Learner Profile.
-I love travelling the world and discovering new cultures and cuisines.
-I am accompanied by my husband, Daniel.
+I am passionate about supporting students in discovering who they are, what inspires them and what challenges they face.
+I love travelling the world and discovering new cultures and cuisines and am lucky to have excellent travelling companions: my husband, Daniel and our baby girl, Bea.

 My passion for education developed during my teacher training in Manchester as a Teach First participant between 2009 and 2011.
 The experience of working with motivated and idealistic professionals opened my eyes to what is possible through education.